mengbinhao/jack-note/docs/english/NPR.md

 - 2020.3.16
   - gamble n/v
   - implicit adj | implicitly
-  - combat n/vt | combative adj
+  - combat n/vt | combative adj | combatant

   > it is not at all clear where things go from here
   > let's start with where things stand at the moment